 It is assumed that the diurnal flow pattern for LOCSD collection system will mimic the developed diurnal curves for Solvang's collection system based on the similarities for the wastewater types (e.g. residential, commercial) at buildout.
-It is estimated that 90% of the daily flow will be generated during the 17-hour high flow window.
+It is estimated that 90% of the daily flow within LOCSD's collection system will be generated during the 17-hour high flow window.
+It is likely that flows during the weekend days will be higher than flows during the week due to the influx of tourism in the downtown commercial area of Los Olivos on the weekends.